KoenVerboven/SchoolAdministrationApi/README.md

 A teacher can create 1 or more Exames.

-A teacher can give exam grades give for a particularr student
+A teacher can give exam grades for a specific student

 Student:
 * GetAllStudents